About Endodontic Treatment

 Endodontic treatment is necessary when the pulp becomes inflamed or infected.
 The inflammation or infection can have a variety of causes: deep decay, repeated dental procedures on the tooth, a crack or chip in the tooth, and so on.
 In addition, an injury to a tooth may cause pulp damage even if the tooth has no visible chips or cracks.
 If pulp inflammation or infection is left untreated it can cause pain, or even lead to an abscess.

-If you're concerned about damage to your pulp, possible signs to look for include: pain; prolonged sensitivity to heat or cold; tenderness to touch and chewing; discoloration of the tooth; and swelling, drainage, or tenderness in the lymph nodes, as well in nearby bone and gingival tissue.
+If you're concerned about damage to your pulp, possible signs to look for include: pain; prolonged sensitivity to heat or cold; tenderness to touch and chewing; discoloration of the tooth; and swelling, drainage, or tenderness in the lymph nodes, as well in nearby bone and gingival tissue call us at Rand Dental in Flanders, New Jersey.
 Sometimes, however, there are no symptoms.

 Root Canal Treatment

 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
-If a problem does occur however, we are available at all times to respond.
+If a problem does occur however,call us at 973-927-8800.
 To prevent further decay, continue to practice good dental hygiene.